Skip to content

 Coordinate systems

-The right-handed spherical coordinate system as defined by ISO 80000-21 is to be used, as illustrated below.
-The organism should lie along the z-axis with the positive x-axis extending above the dorsal surface of the organism:
+The right-handed cartesian coordinate system as defined by ISO 80000-21 is to be used, as illustrated below.
+The acoustic wave is defined to always travel in the positive z direction and the organism is rotated to achieve different acoustic incidence angles.

 All model code should accept angles and produce results in this coordinate system.
 If the model calculations use a different coordinate system, the code should internally convert between the system given above and the version used in the code.